Arcadianlee/Photonics-FDTD-DRL/README.md

 For PPO, Ray Rllib was used.
 For DQN, code was written from scratch.

-For both algorithms, pytorch was used.
-OpenAI gym is used for building the envs.
+For both cases, pytorch was used as the ML library and OpenAI gym was used for building the envs.

+Here is the step-by-step instruction for how to reproduce the code in this repo:
 [detailed implementation procedure of L2DO.pdf](https://github.com/Arcadianlee/Photonics-FDTD-DRL/files/9121046/detailed.implementation.procedure.of.L2DO.pdf)

+To run either code in the terminal, simply type: python Optim_PhC_DQN.py (or Optim_PhC_PPO.py) | tee run.log

 Note: you'll need your own .fsp FDTD simulation file in order for this repo to work.